Petty misdemeanors are usually considered less serious than misdemeanors and carry less severe punishments and penalties.

 - You won’t show up for your court date

-Once you’re taken to a police station or county jail you’ll likely need to stay there until you can appear before a judge or bail, which is determined by the bail process or schedule, is posted.
+Once you’re taken to a police station or county jail you may be booked and released, or be required to stay there until you can appear before a judge for a bail hearing.

 - Set conditions for your release, which may include things like not using drugs or alcohol or not interacting with the alleged victim

 At future appearances, if you and/or your attorney can’t reach a resolution with the prosecutor your case will be scheduled for trial.

 Gross misdemeanors and felonies tend to be a bit more involved than misdemeanors and petty misdemeanors.
 The judge will make sure you understand both your constitutional rights and the many conditions of release.

 Whether it’s in your best interest to speak with an attorney is a personal decision, but many people accused of serious misdemeanors or gross misdemeanors choose to consult with a criminal defense attorney.
 Most Minnesotans tend to perceive a significant difference between a speeding ticket and a DWI.